mrklimb/mlpd/content/music.md

 &nbsp;

 #### Latest single
 Our latest single, My Bad Influences, is a psychedelic indie rock track about the sum of one's experiences.
-[Listen by clicking here](https://smarturl.it/mybadinfluences).
+[Listen by clicking here](https://smarturl.it/mybadinfluences), or check the music video by Umberto Baresi below:

+{{< youtube cjPq9grVznY >}}
 &nbsp;